Site Guide Last Revised: 2-21-2020

 Elevation: Timberline Launch – 5800ft MSL.
 Hull peak – 6800ft MSL.
 LZ – 1800ft MSL’.

-- Drive to launches: 45 minutes up rough dirt road, 4WD is best or 2WD with good ground clearance.
+Launch: Drive to launches: 45 minutes up rough dirt road, 4WD is best.
+Be especially alert for motorcycles.

 Season: Typically May through October.
 Snow determines how early you can drive to launch.
-In late fall northerly winds (over the back) begin to predominate, effectively shutting down flying.
+In late fall northerly winds (over the back) begin to predominate.

 Ratings: This site is on public land, and thus no ratings are required, but common sense must prevail.
 Unsupervised pilots should be H3 minimum.
 Paragliders do on occasion fly from Timberline, but the general consensus is that it’s not advisable and pilots should be P4 minimum.
 It is a long glide out to any LZ.
-Though H2’s with previous high flight experience can fly from Hull in ideal conditions and under experienced supervision, Hull is a dangerous place for an inexperienced H2.
-It is absolutely NOT the place for initial high flights.
+Though H2’s with previous high flight experience can fly from Hull in light conditions and under supervision, Hull can be a dangerous place for an inexperienced H2.
+It is NOT the place for initial high flights.

 Cautions: Typical mountain big air and turbulence.
 Long glide out, pilot must follow ridges and allow for sink.
 5-to-1 to the first good LZ, 6-to-1 to the primary LZ.
 Winds at altitude may be quite variable, but there are often strong headwinds – over 20 mph – coming up the Eel River Valley and off Lake Pilsbury as you get lower, severely degrading your glide angle.
 Winds in the LZ can be strong by the lake, and turbulent conditions are not unusual near the airstrip.
 Aircraft regularly use the airstrip – use common sense to avoid their flight patterns.
 The Forest Service may shut down the whole area if they are fighting fires.

 Landing: It is best to land by the lake – 1800 MSL.
 The lakeshore is a wide, flat, grassy area, with very consistent afternoon winds generally making for easy landing conditions.
 In the spring the lake water can come up to the tree line, forcing you to land further back in the big grassy strip (the slot) toward the road.
 You can land anywhere in the “slot” if you’re short, or the lake is high, but it will often be turbulent if you’re behind the trees.
 By summer the main LZ target circle is dry but high water can leave behind lots of driftwood – look out for it on final.
 With the afternoon lake breeze, many pilots tend to land short of the spot.
 If the wind is coming over the trees watch out for turbulence.
-Landing on the airstrip itself is not recommended & aircraft use the airstrip fairly often, and final approach can be very bumpy because of thermals.
-If you can’t make it to the lake, it’s OK to land south of the airstrip in the vicinity of the windsock.
+Landing on the airstrip itself is not recommended, as aircraft use the airstrip, and final approach can be very bumpy because of thermals.
+If you can’t make it to the lake, it’s OK to land near the north end of the airstrip in the vicinity of the airstrip windsock.

 First Time Pilots: This site is a great place to gain altitude and thermalling skills, but, you must keep safety uppermost in your mind.
 Before flying Hull for the first time, read this page thoroughly.
 Print it out and bring it with you to Hull.